Media, Management and the Creative Industries (MSc)

 - Reflective of current trends: There is a distinctive emphasis on new media technologies and emerging media platforms and how these have disrupted and changed the media and creative industries.

-- Access to facilities to support your future career: You will have access to our on-campus Business Gateway and Business Innovation Zone (BIZ) that provide business incubation spaces for student-led or graduate-led start-up companies.
+- Access to facilities to support your future career: You will have access to our on-campus Business Gateway and Business Innovation Zone (BIZ) that together provide business incubation spaces for student-led or graduate-led start-up companies.
 These offer: desk space, a QMU business address, meeting facilities, media content creation and editing facilities, Business Gateway support and advice, a profile for your company on the QMU website, support with marketing materials and access to entrepreneurial networks within QMU and other universities (including Enterprise Campus, Scottish Institute for Enterprise, Sporting Chance and Converge Challenge).

 This course was designed to address the needs of media and creative industries for people with a broad knowledge of the economic, cultural significance of those industries - not tied to one specific sector but with an overview of media and creative worlds as both converging and overlapping.
 Whilst some fields tend to be nationally focused (journalism, for example), some are global (popular music industries, for example).
 Other areas are facing the challenges of transitional from a national environment to the transnational (digital media regulation).